 What is Music Mind Games?

-Music Mind Games had it's beginnings in 1973 when Michiko Yurko, began teaching young students using her original hand-made alphabet cards, blue jello sticks and bingo cards.
-Almost immediately, other teachers were anxious to use her ideas and games and Alfred Publishing Company Inc., published her first book, No H in Snake, in 1979.
-Her second book, Music Mind Games and three large boxes of ready-made materials were published by Warner Bros.
+Music Mind Games began in 1973 when Michiko Yurko started teaching young students using her original handmade alphabet cards, blue jello sticks, and bingo cards.
+Almost immediately, other teachers were anxious to use her ideas and games.
+In 1979, Alfred Publishing Company Inc., published her first book, No H in Snake: Music Theory for Children.
+Her second book, Music Mind Games, and three large boxes of ready-made materials were published by Warner Bros.
 Publications in 1992.
 Michiko's third book, Music Mind Games Unit 1, was published in 2020.

 Music Mind Games includes: